Future Retirees at Greater Risk of Hardship

 “must-read” AAII articles:

 Most current retirees appear able to withstand some type of financial shock.
-However, future retirees may have more difficulty doing so due to changes in the retirement system, says a research fellow at the Center for Retirement Research (CRR) at Boston College.
+Future retirees may have more difficulty doing so due to changes in the retirement system, says a research fellow at the Center for Retirement Research (CRR) at Boston College.

 Our Member Question for this week is: